P\'{o}lya-type inequalities on spheres and hemispheres

 \begin{remark} As mentioned above, item 1. in Theorem~\ref{Theo02} was first proved in~\cite{bb}.
-Our proof is not very dissimilar, but our general approach allows us to obtain the other results in this theorem and further combination with P\'{o}lya's method yields the results for wedges given in Section~\ref{sec:introwedges} below. \end{remark} \begin{remark} As a consequence of Theorem~\ref{Theo02}, there exists a smooth function $j^{\ddag}(K)$ such that any eigenvalue $\lambda_{q+j-1}$ in a given $K-$chain satisfies P\'{o}lya's inequality if and only if $j\leq j^{\ddag}(K)$.
+Our proof is not very dissimilar, but our general approach allows us to obtain the other results in this theorem and further combination with P\'{o}lya's method yields the results for wedges given in Section~\ref{sec:introwedges} below. \end{remark} \begin{remark} As a consequence of Theorem~\ref{Theo02}, there exists a function $j^{\ddag}(K)$ such that any eigenvalue $\lambda_{q+j-1}$ in a given $K-$chain satisfies P\'{o}lya's inequality if and only if $j\leq j^{\ddag}(K)$.
 For large $K$ we can approximate $j^{\ddag}(K)$ by an element of $\mathbb{Q}_{n-1}[K]$ (see Proposition \ref{middlePolya}). \end{remark} \begin{remark} With the type of analysis developed here it is also possible to obtain estimates for eigenvalue averages, and we present these in Sections~\ref{averages} and~\ref{Converse averages}. \end{remark}

 We shall now provide estimates that measure how far from the first term in the Weyl asymptotics the eigenvalues actually are.
 Our first result in this direction shows that by introducing a constant correction term to~\eqref{Polya_ineq} it is possible to obtain a sharp lower bound satisfied by all eigenvalues of $\hs{n}$ for all $n$.